d33pster/rustypath/README.md

     let rpath = RPath::from("/temp/abc.txt");

     let extension: &str = rpath.extension();
+    // NOTE: this will return either extension (if present) or the basename.
-    // NOTE: this will print error and exit if filename doesn't have a extention or is a dir.
+    // if path is invalid it will print error and exit.
     ```

   - Expand